-“I am afraid you have lung cancer.”
+“I am afraid you have lung cancer”.
 Your Doctor may say these words with ease, but hearing these words can shock you or anyone else.
 You may have many mixed feelings and emotions, or just feel numb.
-You may find it hard to believe this diagnosis.
-You may have fears about the future or feel angry that this is happening to you.
+You may find it hard to believe this diagnosis and may have fears about the future or feel angry that this is happening to you.
 All of these reactions are normal when people find out they have cancer.

 Doctors and nurses are aware of this and they recognize that helping you cope with your feelings is an important part of your care.
 During this period, just after your diagnosis, it may help if you can gather information at a pace you can deal with.
 People often feel, at this stage, they can only take one day at a time.
 However, if you know what to expect, this can help to reduce uncertainty and anxiety.
 You, and those close to you, can talk about what you need to know and then plan how to find out this information.

 People with lung cancer can sometimes think that they caused their disease and feel guilty.
 Awareness of the link between certain types of lung cancer and smoking can make this feeling even stronger in those who were smokers.
 Worrying about what other people may think can make it hard for you to talk about your cancer or ask for help, contributing to a sense of isolation.

 However, sharing your thoughts and emotions will help you to manage feelings of guilt, isolation and loneliness.
 Your family may also be struggling with similar ideas and emotions.
 It helps to keep this in mind, as there may be tensions that increase the stress on everyone close to you.
 This is a difficult period, which demands patience and tolerance by all those affected.

 Cancer can bring a shock to anybody, especially to those who are young and healthy.
 You may get afraid of ‘what if’ and may stop talking to people around about your feelings.
 You may feel as if you are different from everyone else and no one would understand what you are going through.